Note: This post contains affiliate links. If you use these links to buy something, I may earn a commission. See my terms here. Thanks.

 After years of development, the wait is finally over.

-JUST Egg is expected to roll out nationwide to all Whole Foods Market and Sprouts locations soon.
-Check your local health food store now because some locations are already carrying it.
+JUST Egg is now available in all Whole Foods Market and Sprouts locations.
+Check your local health food store now because some locations are already carrying it as well.

 It’s also available in select stores like Wegmans, Hy-Vee, Fresh Thyme and Safeway.